openforis/sepal-doc/docs/source/workflows/drivers.rst

 To create our optical mosaic, we will use the SEPAL optical mosaic recipe.
 To know more about the different available parameters please read :doc:`../cookbook/optical_mosaic`.

-Within the recipe, select an AOI.
-In this example we will use and custom asset from GEE: :code:`projects/cafi_fao_congo/aoi/cafi_countries_buffer_simple`.
-It includes an ISO column to select countries.
+In this example we will use a  custom asset from GEE for the :btn:`AOI` parameter: :code:`projects/cafi_fao_congo/aoi/cafi_countries_buffer_simple`.
+It includes an ISO column to select Congo Basin countries according to their three digit code.
 See :doc:`../feature/aoi_selector` for more AOI selection methods.

 In the :btn:`DAT` section you can select the dates of interest.